 4) Jesus offers forgiveness on the cross: During his death on the cross, Jesus asked God to forgive those responsible.
 This is the ultimate act of forgiveness.
 Jesus said, “Father, forgive them, for they do not know what they are doing.”

 5) The Lord’s Prayer: Jesus tells us in the Lord’s prayer, as found in Matthew 6:9-13, that we are to ask and give forgiveness.
 “This, then, is how you should pray: Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on Earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.”
 Clearly Jesus is telling us the importance of giving and receiving forgiveness.
-Todd Shupe believes that this is a fundamental component of our Christian walk with Christ.
+A fundamental component of our Christian walk with Christ.

 In summary, forgiveness is not easy.
 Sometimes, we have been hurt badly and really don’t want to offer forgiveness.
 However, it is essential for forgiveness to be given, regardless if the offender knows or not, in order for your healing process to begin.
 If we are seek God’s forgiveness of our sins, then we must forgive others when they sin against us.
 You will feel better and be blessed by doing so!
-If you are holding onto anger to somebody, Todd Shupe encourages you to prayerfully forgive them now and free yourself.
+If you are holding onto anger toward somebody, prayerfully forgive them now and free yourself.

 Meet the Author